 We define average order value as the sum of the total gross sales from our sites in a given period, prior to product returns, divided by the total orders placed in that period.
 We believe our high average order value demonstrates the premium nature of our product assortment.
 We believe that average order value is a measure that is useful to investors and management in understanding our ongoing operations and in analysis of ongoing operating trends.
-Average order value varies depending on the site through which we sell merchandise, the mix of product categories sold, the number of units in each order, the percentage of sales at full price, and for sales at less than full price, the level of markdowns.
+Average order value varies depending on the site through which we sell merchandise, the mix of product categories sold, the number of units in each order, the percentage of sales at full price, and for sales at less than full price, the level of markdowns. markdowns on these products, product mix, and the number of units per order.

-Average order value was relatively flat decreased in the three and six nine months ended June 30, 2023 September 30, 2023 compared to the same periods in 2022, primarily due to an increase in the price of products year over year as a result of the increase in the cost of goods and other input costs being offset by a lower percentage of full price sales year over year combined with a decrease in the average number of units per order.
+Average order value decreased increased in the three and nine months ended September 30, 2023 compared March 31, 2024 relative to the same periods period in 2022, 2023 primarily due to a lower higher percentage of full price sales year over year combined with a decrease in the average number of units per order. sales.